katharostech/bevy_retrograde/README.md

 Check out our [examples][__link4] list to see how to use each Bevy Retrograde feature:

  - Supports web and desktop out-of-the-box
- - Integer pixel coordinates
- - Supports sprites and sprite sheets
+ - Sprites and sprite sheets
+ - Rendering to a low-resolution framebuffer, making it impossible to get un-aligned pixels unless you want to
+ - Opting-out of pixel-perfect alignment on a per-sprite basis, if desired
  - A super-simple hierarchy system
  - Scaled pixel-perfect rendering with three camera modes: fixed width, fixed height, and letter-boxed
  - [LDtk][__link5] map loading and rendering